EasyTier/EasyTier/README.md

 - **Smart Routing**: Selects links based on traffic to reduce latency and increase throughput.
 - **TCP Support**: Provides reliable data transmission through concurrent TCP links when UDP is limited, optimizing performance.
 - **High Availability**: Supports multi-path and switches to healthy paths when high packet loss or network errors are detected.
+- **IPv6 Support**: Supports networking using IPv6.

  ## Installation

  1. **Download the precompiled binary file**

      Visit the [GitHub Release page](https://github.com/KKRainbow/EasyTier/releases) to download the binary file suitable for your operating system.
+Release includes both command-line programs and GUI programs in the compressed package.

  2. **Install via crates.io**
     ```sh